DonRyuDragoni/list_todos/README.md

 this is implemented with the `argp.h` parser, so may cause portability issues.

-The Options section below has the comprehensive list, which can be viewed with `list-todos --help`.
+The Options section below has the comprehensive list, which can be viewed with `./list_todos.out --help`.

 Install
 -------

-There is a simple Makefile in the main directory of this program; running with `make` should create the object files and link them into the `./list-todosi.out` executable in the main directory.
+There is a simple Makefile in the main directory of this program; running with `make` should create the object files and link them into the `list_todos.out` executable in the main directory.
 If this is added to the path, will run as any normal program.

 The reason there is no `make install`is because the program is not yet finished